Both 8:00 and 10:00 services are Holy Communion services that take place in the Sanctuary. Both have a full-length sermon. What's the difference?

 This is a Holy Communion service in Elizabethan-era language ("thees and thous") and follows the Book of Common Prayer rubric directly.
 It features a chanted psalm and takes about an hour.
 Read the service here.

-This is a Holy Communion service in contemporary language.
-The service features the choir from September through Pentecost (May/June).
-In July & August, this service will be a Celtic Summer Service.
+This is a Holy Communion service in contemporary language.* The service features the choir from September through Pentecost (May/June).
+The Celtic Summer Services are described in more detail in this column.